 It sure is nice to have a balcony stateroom on a cruise.
 You gotta love those mesmerizing ocean swells, the warm sea breeze, those beautiful island vistas on the horizon, the occasional seagull flying by, and the soothing sound of the surf.

 In the earlier days of cruising, it was fairly commonplace to be able to walk onto a ship and ask Guest Relations if there were any free room upgrades on the cruise.
 Often you would actually get a positive response and be immediately switched to a coveted balcony cabin, with an upgraded room free of charge.
-Unfortunately, in today’s world of cruising, free cruise cabin upgrades when walking onto the ship have become nearly impossible to finagle.
+Unfortunately, in today’s world of cruising, free cruise cabin upgrades at the port or when walking onto the ship have become nearly impossible to finagle.

 Understand: Why It’s Difficult to Get a Free Cruise Cabin Upgrade